appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-management/update-appsmith.md

 ## Prerequisites
 Before you start the update process, make sure you complete the below steps:

-* Ensure that you have at least 2 GB of free storage space for backup and update tasks.
+* Ensure you have at least 2 GB of free storage space for backup and update tasks.
 * You can create a backup of the Appsmith instance before a manual update.
-To create a backup, see [Backup Appsmith Instance](/getting-started/setup/instance-management/appsmithctl#backup-appsmith-instance) (_Recommended_)
+For more information, see [Backup Appsmith Instance](/getting-started/setup/instance-management/appsmithctl#backup-appsmith-instance) (_Recommended_)
 * If you are on a version earlier than v1.9.2, first upgrade to version v1.9.2.
-To upgrade to a checkpoint version, see [Checkpoint version and upgrade](/getting-started/setup/instance-management#checkpoint-version-and-upgrades).
+For more information, see [Checkpoint version and upgrade](/getting-started/setup/instance-management#checkpoint-version-and-upgrades).

 ## Docker Compose
 The steps below work with any platform that supports Docker.
 For example, Docker, AWS AMI, or DigitalOcean.